drduh/macOS-Security-and-Privacy-Guide/README.md

 GnuPG can also be used to manage passwords and other encrypted files (see [drduh/Purse](https://github.com/drduh/Purse) and [drduh/pwd.sh](https://github.com/drduh/pwd.sh)).

 Ensure all eligible online accounts have [multi-factor authentication](https://en.wikipedia.org/wiki/Multi-factor_authentication) enabled.
-The strongest form of multi-factor authentication is [WebAuthN](https://en.wikipedia.org/wiki/WebAuthn), followed by app-based authenticators, and SMS-based codes are weakest.
+The strongest form of multi-factor authentication is [WebAuthn](https://en.wikipedia.org/wiki/WebAuthn), followed by app-based authenticators, and SMS-based codes are weakest.

-[YubiKey](https://www.yubico.com/products/) is an affordable hardware token with WebAuthN support.
+[YubiKey](https://www.yubico.com/products/) is an affordable hardware token with WebAuthn support.
 It can also be used to store cryptographic keys for GnuPG encryption and SSH authentication - see [drduh/YubiKey-Guide](https://github.com/drduh/YubiKey-Guide).

 # Backup